Self-experimentation in medicine: ABO blood group system

 Dr. Karl Landsteiner's discovery of the ABO blood group system in 1900 was based on an analysis of blood samples from six members of his laboratory staff, including himself.

 Thrombocytopenia

 In the Harrington–Hollingsworth experiment in 1950, William J. Harrington performed an exchange blood transfusion between himself and a thrombocytopenic patient, discovering the immune basis of idiopathic thrombocytopenic purpura and providing evidence for the existence of autoimmunity.

 Cancer

 In 1901, Nicholas Senn investigated whether cancer was contagious.
 He surgically inserted under his skin a piece of cancerous lymph node from a patient with cancer of the lip.
 After two weeks, the transplant started to fade and Senn concluded that cancer is not contagious.

 Much earlier, in 1808, Jean-Louis-Marc Alibert injected himself with a discharge from breast cancer.
 The site of injection became inflamed, but did not develop cancer.

 Gerhard Domagk, in 1949, injected himself with sterilised extract of human cancer in an attempt to prove that immunisation against cancer was possible.

+In 2024, Beata Halassy, a 50-year-old virologist with a history of recurrent triple-negative breast cancer (TNBC), conducted a self-experiment using intratumoral injections of research-grade viruses she prepared in her own laboratory.
+Her cancer was first treated with mastectomy and chemotherapy in 2016, but a local recurrence in 2018 left a small residual seroma.
+By 2020, what was thought of as a "seroma" had progressed into a 2 cm tumor infiltrating the pectoral muscle.
+Facing this invasive recurrence, she initially injected the Edmonston-Zagreb measles vaccine strain (MeV) directly into the tumor, later switching to the vesicular stomatitis virus Indiana strain (VSV).
+Her oncologists were informed of her intent and agreed to monitor her condition, prepared to intervene if necessary.
+This unconventional and experimental neoadjuvant oncolytic virotherapy led to significant tumor reduction, enabling a less invasive surgical resection.
+After that she completed a year of adjuvant trastuzumab therapy and remained recurrence-free 45 months after the oncolytic virotherapy.